Jump to section:

 It’s the optimal alternative to a care home, enabling your loved one to continue to lead an independent and fulfilling life while receiving one-on-one care for their dementia.
 It also provides greater consistency than domiciliary care, where carers are likely to vary from day to day.

-Elder specialises in live-in care, and works hard to choose the ideal carer for your loved one.
+Elder is the UK’s leading introductory live-in care agency, helping match your loved one with a carer most suited to their needs and circumstances.
 They’ll find out what your loved one does and doesn’t like, as well as exactly what kind of support they need, and handpick a carer accordingly.

 You can get in touch with them by calling 0330 134 6372, or by emailing firstname.lastname@example.org They’ll be happy to help discuss your care options with you, and to tell you more about how they support those with dementia.